-LAKEWOOD is a 5.5-square-mile, inner-ring suburb just west of Cleveland.
+LAKEWOOD is a 5.5-square-mile, streetcar suburb just west of Cleveland.
 Its boundaries are Lake Erie to the north, W. 117th St. to the east, Berea Rd. and I-90 to the south, and the Rocky River to the west.
 Originally part of ROCKPORT Twp. (est. 1819) in the Connecticut WESTERN RESERVE the area now called Lakewood was first populated by Ottawa, Potawatomi, Chippewa, Wyandot, Munsee, Delaware and Shawnee tribes, all of which were pushed westward following the Treaty of Fort Industry on July 4, 1805.

 The future suburb’s first non-aboriginal residents included James Nicholson, JARED KIRTLAND, and Mars Wagar, all of whom have Lakewood Streets names after them.
 Most early settlements were located along Detroit Rd, with large farms and estates stretching north to Lake Erie.
 Brick making and fruit farming were popular vocations and the discovery of natural gas and oil wells also ignited development.
 Wells were drilled as early as 1883, with one yielding almost 22,000 cu. ft. of gas per day.
 Additional growth followed construction of a municipal light plant in 1896 and a streetcar line in 1903.